The Research & Development (R&D) Tax Credit is a government incentive available to compan...

 The Employee Retention Credit (ERC) has been one of the most lucrative opportunities available to many US businesses that have been financially impacted by COVID-19.
 Due to various updates and changes to the legislation, there remain many misconceptions about business eligibility, which has resulted in an underutilization of this tax credit.
+Read these common FAQs about the Employee Retention Credit to learn how you may qualify!

 If your business was impacted by COVID-19 shut downs including governmental mandatory shutdowns or significant decline in gross receipts and you’re unsure whether you qualify to claim this tax credit, you’re at the right place!
 After speaking with hundreds of clients, our tax team has answered 6 frequently asked questions that can help provide clarity to business owners.